 No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., the performance data suggests that these units would be protective so long as a proper fit is achieved.
-This model currently has a five-year recommended shelf life; Appendix 1 shows a KC letter to end users with shelf life information, which states respirators past their shelf life should be discarded [KC 2018].
+TThis model currently has a five-year recommended shelf life; Appendix 1 shows a KC letter to end users with shelf life information, which states respirators past their shelf life should be discarded [KC 2018].
 Thus, these respirators tested are past their recommended shelf life.
-These findings pertain to KC units from Facility Five and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.
+These findings pertain to KC units from Facility Seven and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.

-Findings for the 3M 1860, 3M 1870, 3M 8210, 3M 9010, and 3M 2071 Models:
+Findings for the 3M 1860, 3M 1870, and 3M 9010 Models:

-No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., the performance data suggests that these units would be protective so long as a proper fit is achieved.
-These five models currently have a five-year recommended shelf life; Appendix 2 shows two 3M letters to end users with shelf life and recommended storage condition information [3M 2018, 3M 2020].
+No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., based on the storage conditions in this facility, the performance data suggests that these units would be protective so long as a proper fit is achieved.
+These three models currently have a five-year manufacturer-recommended shelf life; Appendix 2 shows two 3M letters to end users with shelf life and recommended storage condition information [3M 2018, 3M 2020].
 Thus, all respirators tested are past their recommended shelf life.
-These findings pertain to 3M units from Facility Five and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.
+These findings pertain to 3M units from Facility Seven and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.